 • drawing thin and wide lines in any direction;

-• the vertical position of the brush when drawing thin lines and the inclined position of the brush for wide lines (when using paints);
+• vertical position of the brush when drawing thin lines and inclined position of the brush for wide lines (when using paints);

-• priming, when a brush dipped in paint is applied to the paper with all the pile to make an imprint;
+• dipping, when a brush dipped in paint is applied to the paper with all its bristles to make a print;

-• mixing the watercolor palette to get different shades;
+• mixing a watercolor palette to obtain different shades;

-• techniques for painting in a different position of the pencil in relation to the sheet.
+• techniques for painting in different positions of the pencil in relation to the sheet.

-In a lesson on the topic of mushrooms and berries, you can combine all these techniques, depending on what materials will be used.
+In a lesson on mushrooms and berries, you can combine all these techniques, depending on what materials will be used.

-Photo gallery of drawings made in non-traditional techniques
+Photo gallery of drawings made using non-traditional techniques

-Using semolina dyed in different colors using watercolor or gouache, allows you to quickly fill the image with color Drawing with cotton swabs is one of the varieties of inkblotography, when an object takes the form of a spot of paint To create this drawing, the technique of imprinting paint from fingers was used
+Using semolina dyed in different colors using watercolor or gouache, allows you to quickly fill an image with color.
+Drawing with cotton swabs is one of the types of blotography, when an object takes shape from a spot of paint.
+To create this drawing, the technique of imprinting paint from fingers was used.

 How to personalize work?

 The implementation of an individual approach is one of the main goals of the educational process in kindergarten.
-In drawing classes, this is easier to do than in others, since the final product is a priori unique.
-Nevertheless, the educator can already at the stage of setting the task to achieve the goal.
-To do this, an adult can give the following options for performing a drawing:
+This is easier to do in drawing classes than in others, since the final product is a priori unique.
+And yet, the teacher can already achieve the goal at the stage of setting the task.
+To do this, an adult can give the following drawing options:

-• present the composition different time days (day, night, morning) or different seasons, which implies the use of different colors;
+• present the composition in different time days (day, night, morning) or different times of the year, which implies the use of different colors;

-• depict a picture from nature in different approximations (for example, with close range if the baby has vision problems);
+• depict a picture from life in different approximations (for example, with close range if the baby has vision problems);

-• add one element to this composition at your discretion and prove the validity of this detail.
+• add one element to a given composition at your discretion and prove the validity of this detail.

-It is interesting.
-To individualize the drawing, you can offer the kids to supplement with elements of other types of fine arts, for example, an appliqué from natural materials, fabrics or volumetric parts made of plasticine.
+This is interesting.
+To individualize the drawing, you can invite kids to add elements of other types of visual activities, for example, appliqué from natural materials, fabric or voluminous plasticine parts.

 Composition options

 Drawing, as already mentioned, can be done individually and collectively.
-In the latter case, it is better if these are elements (for example, pine, squirrel, mushrooms, etc.) made on separate sheets, and then located on a common background.
+In the latter case, it is better if these are elements (for example, pine, squirrel, mushrooms, etc.) made on separate sheets and then placed against a general background.
 Alternatively, children can color individual blocks of the overall composition.
-As for the thematic variety of using images of mushrooms and berries as a task, this is traditionally an “autumn-winter” thematic block when kids study natural phenomena, the life of animals associated with the changes of the seasons.
-You can suggest the following ideas for the formulation of the topic:
+As for the thematic variety of using images of mushrooms and berries as a task, this is traditionally an “autumn-winter” thematic block when kids study natural phenomena, animal life associated with seasonal changes.
+You can suggest the following ideas for wording the topic:

 • "Amanita";